 History of outdoor therapy

-The Institute of Outdoor Learning offers a three-zone model for understanding what working outdoors entails.
-This distinction is particularly helpful when navigating different therapeutic offers and choosing the one that works best for you.
-There are different elements at play, one being the level of competence of the person leading the session outdoors in terms of knowledge and skills in the field of mental health and outdoor learning.
+The Institute of Outdoor Learning provides a three-zone model that helps differentiate various types of outdoor therapeutic practices.
+This model is especially useful when navigating the different therapeutic offerings available and selecting the one that best suits your needs.
+One key factor to consider is the competence of the person leading the session, specifically their knowledge and skills in both mental health and outdoor learning.

 hilly green area with a bothy in the centre.
 The bothy was used during a wilderness therapy trail in scotland